We all have a childhood dream. Something we longed for...beg, pleaded, prayed for...

 Let me take you back to my childhood dream of having a horse to make my point.
 My dream became real, but when it was birthed it didn’t have an establish end, only the possibility of becoming something.
 Life would form it, I would live it, and circumstance would dictate how it ended.
 The dream was the experience of it.
 I had the extraordinary experience of buying and owning my own horse, which taught me to love, care, take responsibility for someone other than myself, and then let go, trust, and grow up.

 My new dream, my new experience, in wanting to become a full-time writer has led me to live and work in Hollywood, meeting amazing people, developing all my talents, and allowing my dream to widen to more than just being a writer; to more than just living an adventure, but also a desire to experience everything around me to the best of my ability no matter the outcome.
 To go back to the belief, when I was a young teen and lived in the fulfillment of doing what I love and having what I most desired, to the time when I didn’t know dreams could come to an abrupt end, but just that they could be wonderfully real.
 Then, and only then can I truly live free to embrace all that can be possible, because I just don’t know what tomorrow will bring or a childhood summer could have brought.
-I only know that something will come from what if, and even out of my isn’t, when I chose to embrace my experiences despite my current circumstance, a new dream with all its possibilities will always come to light.
-For the end of one dream will always be the beginning opportunity of another.
+I only know that something will come from 'what if' when I chose to embrace my experiences despite my current circumstance.
+A new dream with all its possibilities will always come to light.
+The end of one dream will always be the beginning opportunity for another.
 Just keep asking what if until it is.